Conxz/alleninf/README.md

 alleninf
 ========

-Compare an unthresholded statistical map of a brain with gene expression patterns from [Allen Human Brain Atlas](http://human.brain-map.org/).
+Compare a statistical map of a brain with gene expression patterns from [Allen Human Brain Atlas](http://human.brain-map.org/).
+Notes: See also version from Chris Filo Gorgolewski[alleninf](https://github.com/chrisfilo/alleninf).

 Installation
 ------------